-Quarterly incident reports similar to those submitted to the strategic Health and Safety Committee are submitted to the local Health and Safety Committees to monitor local performance and incident trends.
+Quarterly incident reports similar to those submitted to the strategic Health and Safety Group are submitted to the local Health and Safety Committees / groups to monitor local performance and incident trends.

-Health and safety related incidents that have resulted in no or low harm (with the exception of violence and aggression / security and vehicle RTC) are reviewed weekly by a multi-disciplinary team to identify issues and trends to ensure appropriate investigation.
+Health and safety related incidents that have resulted in no or low harm (with the exception of violence and aggression / security and vehicle RTC) are reviewed by a multi-disciplinary team to identify issues / themes and trends to ensure appropriate investigation.
+The team meets weekly as the Low / no harm incident group.

-The Integrated Performance Report, which contains health and safety related incident data, is submitted to the TMG and Trust Board on a monthly basis.
+The Integrated Performance Report (IPR), which contains health and safety related incident data, is submitted to the Trust Board on a monthly basis.